Attendance, Behaviour and Homework

 If a student is ill

-Please contact the college on 0116 282 4326 and select option 2 should your child be too unwell to attend.
+If your child is too unwell to attend please report the absence through the Fullhurst App or contact the college on 0116 282 4326 and select option 2.
 Please do this by 10am on the first day of absence.
 A note explaining the absence should be brought in on return to college.

 Please attempt to make any appointment to see the dentist, optician and doctor outside of college hours.
 If this is unavoidable, please ensure that your child attends college before / after the appointment.
 Medical evidence should be provided for all appointments.